-- Reliable communication The PC link must be reliable, as any error in the actuator setpoints may have disastrous consequences, especially when the QR has lift-off.
-A wrong rotor RPM setpoint may immediately tilt the QR, causing a crash.
-Note that dependability is a key performance indicator in the project: a major incident that is caused by improper software development (i.e., improper coding and testing) may lead to immediate disqualification.
-Testing communication status at both peers may involve sending or receiving specific status messages to ascertain that both peers are operating and receiving proper data. - Dependability The same dependability standards apply to the embedded system itself.
-If, for some reason, PC link behavior is erratic (broken, disconnected) the code should immediately signal the error and go to panic mode.
-The same applies to the QR link.
-Whenever there is reason to suspect that either the QR link is unreliable, or that the QR has been shut off, an error should be flagged (also on the FPGA, as the PC, or the PC link may be inoperable) after which the code should safely shut down. - Robustness Last but not least, the embedded control code must be as reliable as possible.
-An important aspect is the proper use of fixed point arithmetic for representing and handling of sensor values, filter values, controller values, various sorts of intermediate values, parameter values, and actuator values (the X32 does not support floating-point arithmetic).
+- Dependability The same dependability standards apply to the embedded system itself.
+If, for some reason, PC link behavior is erratic (broken, disconnected) the code should immediately signal the error and go to panic mode. - Robustness Last but not least, the embedded control code must be as reliable as possible.
+An important aspect is the proper use of fixed point arithmetic for representing and handling of sensor values, filter values, controller values, various sorts of intermediate values, parameter values, and actuator values (the Cortex M0 processor does not provide floating-point arithmetic instructions).
 On the one hand, the values must not be too small, which would cause loss of precision (resolution).
 On the other hand, the values must not become too large, as this may cause integer overflow, with possibly disastrous consequences.
-In order to guarantee the absence of erratic results the embedded code must include sensible exception handling, using the X32's divide-by-zero and integer overflow interrupt capabilities (see X32 manual [9]).

 The next requirements relate to proper functionality of the ES.
-As mentioned earlier, the ES is intended to act as a controller that provides an order of stabilization to the QR attitude and rotation, such that the QR can be adequately controlled by a human.
+As mentioned earlier, the ES is intended to act as a controller that provides an order of stabilization to the drone attitude and rotation, such that the drone can be adequately controlled by a human.
 The requirements are as follows: